Repository view not updating

 genpython.cpp is, indeed, the file that changed.
 As you can see in the repo view, its revision and comment columns are blank.

-#3 Updated by Richard Neswold almost 4 years ago
+#3 Updated by Richard Neswold about 4 years ago

 - Status changed from New to Resolved